jimthoburn/artsamo/opportunities-for-organizations.md

 Community Access & Participation (CAP)
 --------------------------------------

+Deadline
+: April 2019
-Deadline: April 2019 | Instructions and Previous Year’s [Guidelines](https://www.smgov.net/uploadedFiles/Portals/Culture/Grants/CAP_Grant_Program/CAP Program Guidelines 2018-19.pdf)
+: Instructions and Previous Year’s [Guidelines](https://www.smgov.net/uploadedFiles/Portals/Culture/Grants/CAP_Grant_Program/CAP Program Guidelines 2018-19.pdf)

-Applications Will Be Available: March 2019
+Applications Will Be Available
+: March 2019

 The Community Access & Participation (CAP) provides restricted funds to support programming at Santa Monica-based arts and heritage organizations.
 Grants of up to $7,000 are available to local agencies for cultural programs take place in Santa Monica and serve residents.
 Grants are awarded in three categories,  including youth-oriented programs (Building the Future) and programs that address Santa Monica’s rich Latino heritage (Latino CAP).

 Arts Transportation Grant
 --------------------------

+Deadline
-There’s no deadline for applications, but we suggest you apply by mid-November 2018 to ensure funds are available.
+: There’s no deadline for applications, but we suggest you apply by mid-November 2018 to ensure funds are available.

+Applications Available
-Applications Available: Annually in September in the week after Labor Day.
+: Annually in September in the week after Labor Day.

 How might one person’s life change by being exposed to the arts?
 Applying for a grant that reimburses you for transportation costs can make it possible.